John-Streat/John-Streat/README.md

 ## Hi there 👋

+I am currently a student at the University of Tasmania doing a double major in both AI and Data Science.

 <!--
 **John-Streat/John-Streat** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.